Ithriya

 Ithriya (أثريا), Roman "Seriana". is a Syrian village located in Al-Saan Nahiyah in Salamiyah District, Hama.
 According to the Syria Central Bureau of Statistics (CBS), Ithriya had a population of 2118 in the 2004 census.

-Situation of land access in Northern Central Syria during Syrian Civil War in early 2017.

 History

 In Roman times in Near Antiquity, Seriana housed a temple, known as the Church of Seriana.

 During the Syrian Civil War, Ithriyah became a strategically important point.
 It lays on the last highway under government control connecting the city of Aleppo to Khanasir and the Salamiyah region.
 In the Ithriyah-Raqqa offensive (February–March 2016) and Ithriyah-Raqqa offensive (June 2016), the town was used as a launching point for offensives against IS.

+Situation of land access in Northern Central Syria during Syrian civil war in early 2017.

 On 15 December 2022, ISIS forces ambushed a convoy of the Syrian NDF militia near the village.
 The ambush began following the detonation of a landmine under the militiamen's car, killing 3 NDF fighters immediately.
 Brief clashes took place between ISIS forces and the militiamen, another 2 NDF fighters were killed in the clashes.

 As of 5 February 2025 the village was uninhabited.